Wolfpack (naval tactic): Naming

 Some sources refer to different wolfpacks by name or provide lists of named wolfpacks, though this can be a misnomer.
-Donitz’s pack tactic envisaged a patrol line of six to ten boats (later, twenty to thirty or more) across a convoy route to search for targets.
+Dönitz’s pack tactic envisaged a patrol line of six to ten boats (later, twenty to thirty or more) across a convoy route to search for targets.
 If a convoy was found the boats would form a pack, to mount a simultaneous attack.
 At the outbreak of the Second World War Germany had had 27 sea- and ocean-going U-boats, enough to mount a single patrol line in the Atlantic.
 Patrol lines were not named and if a pack was formed it was referred to by the name of the skipper who had found the target.
 This situation improved with the fall of France and the occupation of the French Atlantic ports but U-boat construction had barely kept pace with losses and it was not until the summer of 1941 that several patrol groups were possible, creating the need to differentiate them.
 At first this was by location (West, Centre, South, Greenland) but in August BdU began to assign codenames, chosen for their historical or cultural value.
 This continued until the end of the campaign, though after the spring of 1944 the UbW had moved away from pack attacks to its inshore campaign of individual patrols operating in British coastal waters.
 The last named U-boat group was Seewolf, a seven boat operation against the North American coast, countered by the USN with Operation Teardrop.

 The codename applied to the group or to the patrol line that they formed.
 Not all groups so named were involved in pack tactics; the Goeben group was formed to enter the Mediterranean and support operations there; Eisbär group were dispatched to the waters off South Africa, where they operated independently.
 Of those groups forming patrol lines not all found convoys or were able to form packs if they did.
 Where a named group formed and mounted a pack attack on a convoy, referring to it by name as a wolfpack is appropriate.